-- Use a #2 phillips head screwdriver to remove tower screws (A) from the first check seat (B) the double torsion spring is captured (C) and does not need to be retained during maintenance. - After removing the tower screws (A) examine the elastomer disk (D) and check seat (E) for fouling or damage. - Should elastomer disk (D) need replacement unscrew disk retainer screws (F) and remove disk retainer (G).
+- Use a #2 phillips head screwdriver to remove tower screws (A) from the first check seat (B) the double torsion spring is captured (C) and does not need to be retained during maintenance. - 2.
+After removing the tower screws (A) examine the elastomer disk (D) and check seat (E) for fouling or damage. - Should elastomer disk (D) need replacement unscrew disk retainer screws (F) and remove disk retainer (G).
 Carefully remove and replace elastomer disk (D).
-When replacing - elastomer disk (D) be certain that no air, water or debris is trapped in the clapper (H) cavity behind the elastomer disk (D). - Reverse the order of the above instructions to reassemble check. - Elastomer disk must be flat in clapper (H) cavity before tightening disk retainer screws (F). - Do not cross thread disk retaining screws (F).
+When replacing elastomer disk

+(D) be certain that no air, water or debris is trapped in the clapper (H) cavity behind the elastomer disk (D).

+- 4. Reverse the order of the above instructions to reassemble check. - Elastomer disk must be flat in clapper (H) cavity before tightening disk retainer screws (F). - Do not cross thread disk retaining screws (F). - Check orientation is not important when reattaching the check to the first check seat.